 However, a good rule of thumb is to look at what local (Chinese) time will be when you arrive and then planning your sleep accordingly.
 Try to adapt to Chinese time even before you arrive by choosing to sleep on the plane (if, for example, you arrive in morning local time) or stay awake (if you arrive at evening local time).

 Otherwise you might find yourself too tired to stay awake or too energetic to fall asleep.
 A good idea while flying is to also attempt to adjust eating your eating pattern as well as sleeping pattern as this will also help you adjust quicker to local Chinese time once you arrive.

-You could change your watch/devices to the time in China from when your flight departs, so that you can start mentally adjusting, and adjusting eating and sleeping patterns during the trip.
+You could try changing your watch/devices to the time in China from when your flight departs, so that you can start mentally adjusting, and adjusting eating and sleeping patterns during the trip.
 (Make sure you have the correct time if you transfer flights in an intermediate time zone though.)

-Time in the westernmost province of Xinjiang is officially still Beijing time, but the locals often follow their own two-to-four-hour-earlier time.
-Beijing time is used for transport, museums, etc. but “local time” means that restaurants open later than you might expect.
+Time in the westernmost province of Xinjiang is officially still Beijing time but the locals often follow their own, two-hour-later time.
+Beijing time is used for transport, museums etc. but local time means that restaurants open later than you might expect.

-With China Highlights you can get expert advice for your travels in China and a tour that is individually customized to you.
+With China Highlights you can get advice for your travels in China, get special offers and chose from one of the many tours that we organize.
 We can help you get the most out of your travels in China and avoid spending countless hours on planning and worrying about the practical aspects of travel.